 Grant: There is an ideal plug that you can use a lot of the time, and then there are the plugs that you use because of space constraints.
-Straight cables are great, but they take up a lot of space if you want things as tight as possible on your board.
+Straight plugs are great, but they take up a lot of space if you want things as tight as possible on your board.
 Straights are excellent for switching systems and are easy to label.
 They can also be really helpful when running cable channels as the cable can go in any direction as soon as it exits the plug shell.

-Grant: A rule of thumb, if your jacks are less than 25mm apart, pancakes will not work for you if you need them side by side.
-That’s when you’ll have to go right-angles or straights.
-If they’re more than 25mm apart, you’re all good.
+Grant: A rule of thumb – if your pedal’s jacks are less than 25mm apart (centre to centre), pancakes will not fit.
+That’s when you’ll have to use right angles or straights.
+If they’re more than 25mm apart, you’ll have better luck using pancakes.

-Mikey: I have a saying: “Solder, or suffer.”
+Mikey: I have a saying: “Soldered, or suffer.”

 What fasteners do you use, and have you got any tips or tricks?

-Grant: Other tricks – use a thin metal ruler between the hook and loop of your Velcro to pop it off easily.
+Grant: Other tricks – use a thin metal ruler between the hook and loop of your velcro to pop it off easily.
 Credit cards work as well.
-Another trick is to use thin wooden strips with your hook and loop on each side so you can raise them up to use right-angled jacks.
-We paint them black so they don’t look like wood.

 Inspired and need a pedalboard for your own awesome rig?
 Check out all MONO pedalboards and our cases to carry them in here.